koush/docs.scrypted.app/add-camera.md

 `RTSP Plugin` should be used as a last resort, as it will require a Scrypted to do video processing to detect motion events.

+* When adding the camera with the `RTSP Plugin`, add all available streams.
+There is typically a `Main Stream` and a `Substream`.
+* If the RTSP Camera has mail delivery of motion events, that can be used to trigger a [Dummy Motion Switch](/dummy-detection) within Scrypted, and video processing will not be necessary.
+* If there is no mail delivery of motion events, use one of the [Motion Detection Plugins](/motion-detection) to analyze video for motion.

 ## Cloud Cameras

 Cloud cameras can also be added to Scrypted, but often have limited functionality, including: high latency streams, slow snapshots, unreliable motion detection, etc.